History of Mexico in Timeline

 1990: PRI Described as "Perfect Dictatorship"

-In 1990, the PRI's rule was famously described by Mario Vargas Llosa as the "perfect dictatorship", although the party's hegemony was already facing major challenges.
+In 1990, the PRI was famously described by Mario Vargas Llosa as the "perfect dictatorship", although by this time the PRI's hegemony had already faced major challenges.

 In 1992, Article 2 of the Constitution of Mexico was amended to define Mexico as a pluricultural country and emphasize the role of indigenous Mexicans.

-The Mexican film Como agua para chocolate was released in 1992.
+In 1992, the film Como agua para chocolate was released.

-On January 1, 1994, the North American Free Trade Agreement (NAFTA) was implemented, and the Zapatista Army of National Liberation (EZLN) in Chiapas began an armed rebellion against the federal government.
+On January 1, 1994, the North American Free Trade Agreement (NAFTA) was implemented.
+On the same day, the Zapatista Army of National Liberation (EZLN) in Chiapas began an armed peasant rebellion against the federal government.

-In 1994, Mexico signed the North American Free Trade Agreement (NAFTA) and experienced the Zapatista uprising.
+In 1994, Mexico signed the North American Free Trade Agreement (NAFTA) and the Zapatista uprising took place.

 1995: Mario J. Molina wins Nobel Prize

-In 1995, the Mexican chemist Mario J. Molina shared the Nobel Prize in Chemistry for their work in atmospheric chemistry.
+In 1995, Mexican chemist Mario J. Molina shared the Nobel Prize in Chemistry with Paul J. Crutzen and F. Sherwood Rowland for their work in atmospheric chemistry.

 1996: San Andrés Accords

-In 1996, the San Andrés Accords granted autonomy, recognition, and rights to the indigenous population of Mexico.
+The 1996 San Andrés Accords granted autonomy, recognition, and rights to the indigenous population of Mexico, following the Zapatista Army of National Liberation's push against the mestizaje ideology.

-By the end of 1999, major macroeconomic reforms had resulted in rapid economic recovery, with growth peaking at almost 7%.
+By the end of 1999, the Mexican economy had rapidly recovered from the peso crisis and economic growth peaked at almost 7%.

 2000: Oil Exports

-Since 2000, more than 100 journalists and media workers have been killed or disappeared, with most of these crimes remaining unsolved.
+Since 2000, more than 100 journalists and media workers have been killed or disappeared in Mexico, with most cases remaining unsolved.

-The Mexican film Y tu mamá también was released in 2001.
+In 2001, the film Y tu mamá también was released.

 In 2002, Mexico had the second fastest rate of deforestation in the world, only behind Brazil.

-The Mexican film The Crime of Father Amaro was released in 2002.
+In 2002, the film The Crime of Father Amaro was released.

 March 2003: Creation of the National Indigenous Languages Institute

-In March 2003, the National Indigenous Languages Institute was created to promote and protect indigenous languages.
+In March 2003, the National Indigenous Languages Institute was created to promote and protect the use of the country's indigenous languages.

 Since 2003, anti-discrimination laws regarding sexual orientation have existed in Mexico.